ntomuro/CSC380/Gym-Highway-gamma/README.md

 ## :sheep: Objective

-The objective is to see how much the discount factor γ influences the policy learning in different environments.
-The enviroments above are chosen to demonstrate:
+The objective is to see how much the discount factor γ influences the policy learning in different environments (i.e., how different environments are sensitive to γ).
+Since γ control the future reward, a smaller γ negatively affect the learning for environments that are long-horizon, interaction-heavy tasks (which requires long-term planning), while the effect of γ is not so critical for environments that are short-horizon or dense-reward tasks (because feedback is immediate).

-- **Highway** — drive on a multilane highway populated with other vehicles
+The three enviroments are selected to demonstrate:

+- **Highway** — moderately sensitive because long horizon driving
-- **Merge** -- drive on a multilane highway near a road junction with incoming vehicles on the access ramp
+- **Merge** -- highly sensitive because delayed cooperative behavior on the access ramp
-- **Parking** -- park in a given space with the appropriate heading
+- **Parking** -- less sensitive because Dense reward shaping (distance, angle, etc.)
 ---

 ## 🚀 Quick Start (change the script file to "highway_app.py", "merge_app.py" or "parking_app.py"